openinfrastructure/terraform-google-multinic/README.md

  * Cloud logging with structured log examples.
  * Fast startup and shutdown, no packages installed.
  * Systemd integration for easier control and logging.
+ * Zero downtime upgrades of this module.
  * CentOS 8 base image.

+Upgrades
+===

+When upgrading to a new versions of this module, follow the process described in [UPGRADE.md](./docs/UPGRADE.md) to avoid downtime.

 Getting Started
 ===